morrislab/submarine/README.md

 `freq_file`:
 This file gives the subclonal frequencies across `N` tumor samples of the same patient.
-* `lineage`: index of subclone.
+* `subclone_ID`: ID of subclone
-* `frequencies`: tab-delimited frequencies across `N` tumor samples.
+* `frequencies`: tab-delimited frequencies across `N` tumor samples

-Note that the order of subclones implied by their indices has to be consistent with their frequencies.
-The lineages have to be sorted in decreasing order of their frequencies in the first sample, with frequency ties being broken by the subsequent samples.
+Note that the germline is not part of this frequency file.

 <!---`cna_file`:
 This file shows the assignment of CNAs to segments, lineages and phases.
 Furthermore, it indicates the type of the CNA and can also show the chromosome, start and end position.